 Eventually, departments began to emphasize the protection of officers doing their jobs.
 In 1976, Kevlar was deemed to improve safety for officers and became more common on patrol.
 Bullet-resistant vests have saved over 3,000 officers since 1987.

 A law enforcement officer’s job is never 100% safe.
 Men and women put on a uniform that stands for honor, integrity, and bravery.
 It also places a bull’s eye on their back for criticism, hatred and physical harm.
-They do it in spite of the dangers, in order to protect and serve.We value your comments!
-Please weigh in on our comment section below.
+They do it in spite of the dangers, in order to protect and serve.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com